-- 1. Log in to the primary FIM CLI and enter the following command:
+1. Log in to the primary FIM CLI and enter the following command:

+'''

-diagnose load-balance switch set-compatible <slot> enable elbc - Where <slot> is the number of the FortiGate-7000 slot containing the FPM to be upgraded. - 2.
-Log in to the FPM GUI or CLI using its special port number (for example, for the FPM in slot 3, browse to https://192.168.1.99:44303 to connect to the GUI) and perform a normal firmware upgrade of the FPM. - 3.
-After the FPM restarts, verify that the new firmware has been installed.
+diagnose load-balance switch set-compatible <slot> enable elbc Where <slot> is the number of the slot containing the FPM to be upgraded.

+'''

+2. Log in to the FPM GUI or CLI using its special port number.

+To upgrade the firmware on the FPM in slot 3 from the GUI:

+- a.
+Connect to the FPM GUI by browsing to https://<SLBC-management-ip>:44303. - b.
+Go to System > Firmware and select Browse to select the firmware file to install. - c.
+Follow the prompts to select the firmware file, save the configuration, and upload the firmware file to the FPM.

+To upgrade the firmware on an FPM from the CLI using TFTP see Installing FPM firmware from the BIOS after a reboot.

+3. After the FPM restarts, verify that the new firmware has been installed.

-You can do this from the FPM GUI dashboard or from the FPM CLI using the get system status command. - 4.
-Verify that the configuration has been synchronized.
-The following command output shows the sync status of a FortiGate-7040E.
-The field in sync=1 indicates that the configurations of the FIMs and FPMs are synchronized.
+You can do this from the FPM GUI dashboard or from the FPM CLI using the get system status command.

+4. Use the diagnose sys confsync status | grep in_sy to verify that the configuration has been synchronized.
+The field in sync=1 indicates that the configurations of that FIM or FPM is synchronized.